 As an essential business, Pacific Coast Fruit Company has remained open throughout this period.
-While most restaurants, schools, and food service establishments closed, our retail customers relied upon us and other distributors to keep their grocery stores supplied.
+While many restaurants, schools, and food service establishments remain closed, our retail customers relied upon us and other distributors to keep their grocery stores supplied.

 Beginning in early March 2020, Pacific Coast Fruit Company took immediate and sustained actions to implement procedures to protect the food supply, our employees, our customers, and the public.
 As more became known about this crisis our practices evolved, and we continue to monitor and follow the recommendations of the CDC, and our state and local health authorities.

 - We have daily pre-shift temperature checks and health screenings, and send home any employee who is not feeling well, whether or not they have a fever.

 - Face coverings are required at all times in buildings or outside wherever employees or customers may come within 6 feet.

 - Masks and PPE (gloves, screens where possible) are provided.